 I don’t buy cookies often since they’re so easy to make at home, but the cookies from Levain are a different story.
 Their chocolate chip walnut cookie is the shape and size of a hockey puck, and the center is just the right amount of ooey gooey deliciousness without being raw.

-Yes, the cookies are a little expensive ($4 for one cookie, as I recall) and there’s always a long line for them, but they are AMAZING.
+Yes, the cookies are a little expensive and there’s always a long line for them, but they are AMAZING.
 Grab a couple to split with friends, but don’t waste your money buying an overpriced glass of milk.
 Instead, hit up a nearby corner store and get some milk there to dunk your cookies in.

 If you’ve never had a pierogi before, order a plate of those (they’re filled with mashed potatoes and served alongside sour cream and onions).
 And the desserts here are so underrated, so save room for a slice of carrot cake.